engelfrost/svg-input-elements/README.md

 Versions
 --------
 ###v0.1
-Released 9 May 2012.
-This is a rather limited release which is only properly tested in Chrome/Chromium.
+__Released 9 May 2012.__ This is a rather limited release which is only properly tested in Chrome/Chromium.
 It should not be seen as something that is ready to be put in use.

 ###v0.2
-Not released
-This release will provide additional input elements and should work much better in Firefox.
+__Not released.__ This release will provide additional input elements and should work much better in Firefox.

 ...

 ###v1.0
-Not released - expected in early June
-This release will be ready for real use.
+__Not released - expected in early June__ This release will be ready for real use.
 It will also have better documentation and examples.

 Development